CollectionBuilder/collectionbuilder-sa_draft/README.md

 ## Updating `data/config-search.csv` For An Existing Elasticsearch Index

-The search configuration in `config-search.csv` is used by the `cb:generate_es_index_settings` rake task to generate an Elasticsearch index settings file which the `es:create_index` rake task then uses to create a new Elasticsearch index.
+The search configuration in `config-search.csv` is used by the `cb:generate_search_index_settings` rake task to generate an Elasticsearch index settings file which the `es:create_index` rake task then uses to create a new Elasticsearch index.
 If you need to make changes to `config-search.csv` after the index has already been created, you will need to synchronize these changes to Elasticsearch in order for the new configuration to take effect.

 While there are a number of ways to achieve this (see: [Index Aliases and Zero Downtime](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-aliases.html#index-aliases)), the easiest is to:

 1. Delete the existing index by executing the `es:delete_index` rake task.
 See `es:create_index` for how to specify a user profile name if you need to target your production Elasticsearch instance.

-2. Execute the `cb:generate_es_index_settings` and `es:create_index` rake tasks to create a new index using the updated `config-search.csv` configuration
+2. Execute the `cb:generate_search_index_settings` and `es:create_index` rake tasks to create a new index using the updated `config-search.csv` configuration

 3. Execute the `es:load_bulk_data` rake task to load the documents into the new index